limonias/Flights_Assignment3/README.md

 To enhance our data warehouse, the load process for airline data was upgraded from a simple snapshot table to a full Slowly Changing Dimension (SCD) Type 2 model.
 This provides a complete history of all changes to the airline records over time.

 Previously, data was loaded into a staging table, overwriting old data with each run.
-The simple CREATE OR REPLACE TABLE command was replaced with a 3-step script that runs in a single transaction:
+The simple `CREATE OR REPLACE TABLE` command was replaced with a 3-step script that runs in a single transaction:

-Create Staging Table
+* `Create` Staging Table.
-MERGE (Expire Old Records)
+* `MERGE` (Expire Old Records).
-INSERT (Add New Records)
+* `INSERT` (Add New Records).